 Excellent curb appeal enhances your home’s exterior.
 If you're moving into a new home or looking to make significant lawn updates, you're likely thinking about installing sod.
 There is so much to consider when it comes to planting sod like cost, labor, the speed of results, and proper sod care techniques.

 Starting from scratch with home projects can be overwhelming, especially when dealing with large yards.
-In this comprehensive guide, we will be teaching you about all things sod grass.
-Stay tuned to learn about the installation process, how to care for your new sod grass, and more sod care tips.
+In this comprehensive guide, we will be teaching you about all things sod.
+Stay tuned to learn about the installation process, how to care for your new sod, and more sod care tips.

-Sod, or turf grass, is a pre-planted grass that is established and readily available for planting.
-For easy transport and installation, sod grass is sectioned into strips.
+Sod is rolls of grass, sheared below the crowns of the plant at the roots, that is established and readily available for planting.
+For easy transport and installation, sod is sectioned into strips.
 This type of grass is held together through roots and other materials to maintain integrity during installation and create a ready-made lawn in a few easy steps.
 You can achieve a beautiful yard with well-planted grass and proper sod care.

-Some homeowners may opt for sod grass instead of planting new seeds because of convenience and easy maintenance.
+Some homeowners may opt for sod instead of planting new seed because of convenience and easy maintenance.
 It tends to grow more evenly than new grass seed and doesn’t require as much effort to keep it looking nice.

 The most significant part about installing sod is that you can go from having a dirt pile of a front yard to an established, green lawn in just a day.
 Before you choose between buying established turf or seeding a lawn, you will want to consider these factors: cost, maintenance, labor, and speed of results.

 One of the best parts of using sod is how quickly the established turf can transform your curb appeal.
 The cost of sod can be expensive - especially when it comes to paying for professionals to install sod at your home.
 Though planting grass seed is a more affordable option, the results take time to come to fruition.